RELATED ECOLOGY PROGRAMS

 STAY INFORMED Subscribe to our Listserv to receive updates Ecology Net Pen Management Project ListServ

-At the state’s request, NCCOS is assisting the planning team by providing science-based technical assistance and tools.
-NCCOS published the landmark science synthesis Marine Cage Culture and the Environment in 2013 and brings national and international expertise in sustainable coastal management to the project.
+Federal technical assistance: At the state’s request, the National Centers for Coastal Ocean Science (NCCOS) is assisting the Planning Team by providing science-based technical assistance and tools.
+In 2013, NCCOS published the landmark science synthesis Marine Cage Culture and the Environment.
+This partner brings national and international expertise in sustainable coastal management to the project.

 Frequently Asked Questions

 Sea lice naturally exist in the wild populations of native Pacific salmon and other fish and these sea lice spread to net pen fish.
-Sea lice can be vectors for other pathogens, but the presence of sea lice does not necessarily result in disease or mortality.
-Commercial net pens in Washington do not have significant sea lice problems as reported in other parts of the world.
+While, sea lice can be vectors for other pathogens, their presence does not necessarily result in disease or mortality.
+Commercial net pens in Washington do not have significant sea lice problems.

-Sea lice thrive in higher salinity levels found more widely in the Strait of Juan de Fuca than southern Puget Sound.
-The significant freshwater flows from large rivers and the correlation of floods with vulnerable stages of the sea lice lifecycle can reduce the presence of sea lice near the mouth of major rivers.
+Sea lice tend to thrive in higher salinity levels more widely found in the Strait of Juan de Fuca than south Puget Sound.
+Significant freshwater flows from large rivers and the correlation of floods with vulnerable stages of the sea lice lifecycle can reduce the presence of sea lice near the mouth of major rivers.

-The commercial industry in Washington practices an “all in/all out” type of rearing operation.
+In Washington, the commercial industry an “all in/all out” type of operation.
 This means the industry puts a single age group of fish in a set of pens then harvests that single age group 12-24 months later.
 Fallow periods of a few months then occur where the pens are emptied and removed from the water.
 This disrupts the life cycle of any sea lice present.

-Commercial net pens are active maritime business locations and private property.
-Tours can disrupt the daily business activities due to safety precautions necessary to protect visitors and to protect food fish from disease or contamination.
+Commercial net pens are active maritime businesses and private property.
+Tours can disrupt daily business activities due to safety precautions necessary to protect visitors and to protect food fish from disease or contamination.
 The current owner of the eight Puget Sound net pens, Cooke Aquaculture Pacific, values community relationships and is open to offering scheduled tours to interested parties.

-Washington has the largest marine finfish aquaculture industry in the U.S. with eight marine farms producing approximately 17,000,000 lbs. of Atlantic salmon (Salmo salar) a year.
+Washington has the largest marine finfish aquaculture industry in the U.S. with eight marine farms producing approximately 17 million pounds of Atlantic salmon annually.
 Washington salmon growers harvest and produce fresh salmon for the seafood market 52 weeks a year.
-Atlantic salmon grown in Washington are sold to seafood customers throughout the U.S.

 Below are two documents that were written in the 1980s and 1990s by state agencies.
 This project will refresh the information contained in these documents based on today’s science and operations.

-Additional net pen scientific studies and resources will be made available online as time and resources allows.
+Additional net pen scientific studies and resources will be made available through the Project Library or this website as time and resources allows.

 Shellfish Safety Hotline (Washington State Department of Health)